Conway police search for missing man last seen on Wednesday

 CONWAY, S.C.
-(WBTW) — Conway police are searching for a man last seen Wednesday, Oct 5.
+(WBTW) — Conway police are searching for a man who was last seen on Wednesday.

-He’s described as 5’11” and roughly 180 pounds with short black hair and brown eyes.
-He was last seen wearing a gray and black sweatshirt with jeans.
+He’s 5-foot-11 and weighs about 180 pounds.
+He has short black hair and brown eyes and was last seen wearing a gray and black sweatshirt and jeans.

 Anyone with information is asked to call 911 or 843-248-1790.